-People with disability want the same things in life as other people in the community.
-Things most other people take for granted.
+People with disability want the same things in life as other people in the community - things most other people take for granted.
 They want to live an ordinary life and have somewhere to live, a job, a good education, the company of family and friends, and freedom to do activities like going to the beach or the movies.

 - share information